-We'll help you find out if you qualify for an insulation grant to help you with the cost of installing insulation in your home.
+Insulation helps keep your home feeling cosy as well as cutting your energy bills.
+But it’s pricey to install so it’s worth finding out if you qualify for a grant to help with the cost of installing insulation in your home.

 Over time, insulation will pay for itself with the savings you make on your energy bills, so it’s worth doing.
-If you need help with the initial cost of installing insulation, read on to find out what our experts recommend.
+If you need help with the initial cost of installing insulation, read on to find out what help is available.

 Paying for insulation